porter-finance/v1-core/spec/overview.md

         @notice Creates a new Bond.
 The calculated ratios are rounded down.
         @param name Passed into the ERC20 token to define the name.
         @param symbol Passed into the ERC20 token to define the symbol.
-        @param maturityDate The timestamp at which the Bond will mature.
+        @param maturity The timestamp at which the Bond will mature.
         @param paymentToken The ERC20 token address the Bond is redeemable for.
         @param collateralToken The ERC20 token address the Bond is backed by.
         @param collateralTokenAmount The amount of collateral tokens per bond.